Carlo Suarès: 1957

 Wrote "l'Hyperbole Chromatique" (a grammar of painting), to explain his new synthesis of light.
-That text is well known in different European counties and has been reprinted by the official French Review "Couleurs".
+That text is well known in different European countries and has been reprinted by the official French Review "Couleurs".
 It has recently been translated into English as: The Chromatic Hyperbola".

 1958

 The French government sends to Warsaw (Poland) one hundred paintings representative of French Art (one painting for each artist).
 One oil chosen and given an important place in the Catalogue.

 1962

 Gallery Rose Freid, NY acquires a couple of paintings (some others left in deposit).

 Following Mrs. Freid's death, the remaining paintings were brought back to Paris.

 1965

 Invited by the museum of Modern Art, Santa Barbara, California, for one-man exhibition.
 Sells in California about 10 paintings, oils and tempra.

 1963

 Exhibition of black and white view of NY at the "Procope" in Paris.

 Standing in Paris are approximately 150 oils belonging to the first figurative period, shipped for the exhibition before confiscation by the Egyptian government of all personal belongings, including more than 100 oils.
 Also, 300 non-figurative oils painted in Pairs; a series of 20 called "l'Art du Chromatisme", illustrating the "Hyperbole Chromatique", and 150 drawings and water colors.